Creating Video Assignments

 Image: Auto Analysis options

-• Under Group Options, decide how groups for the assignment should be created.
+• Under Group Options, decide how you want to create groups for the assignment.
 The options are:

-1. You can add students to groups manually.
+1. You can manually place students in groups.

 2. Students can select their own groups.
 If they do not select a group by a certain date, the instructor can manually place them into groups.